Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage: Background

+\textbf{I/Os and Computations.} File I/Os are fundamental to data storage systems that rely on syscalls such as file read, write and \texttt{fsync} to load and store data.
+A kernel thread executes one such syscall and returns a completion or failure signal, while a user thread of the storage system synchronously waits.
+Given the high cost of synchronous file operations, especially \texttt{fsync} or its variant \texttt{fdatasync}~\cite{FS:FastCommit:ATC-2024,FS:BarrierFS:FAST-2018}, the waiting time can be severely long.

+Computations are also essential for data storage.
+For example, (re-)sorting data is frequently performed in SQL databases and NoSQL KV stores to maintain the orderliness for efficient indexing.
+Some storage systems compress or deduplicate data to save disk space, while others perform encryption and decryption for data security.
+More importantly, data sequentially undergoes CPU computations and I/Os in these systems.
+In short, data is persistently stored after being sorted, compressed, deduplicated, or encrypted.

+\textbf{LSM-tree and RocksDB.} The {\em sequential} execution model between computations and I/Os generally entails a long critical path.
+In this paper, we take LSM-tree as a representative to illustrate that such a sequential model leads to severe performance penalty.
+However, we are able to reshape it into a new \textit{parallel} execution model and accordingly gain high efficiency.

-RocksDB is a typical LSM-tree variant~\cite{LSM:RocksDB}.
-We take it to illustrate the architecture and operations of LSM-tree.
-As shown by \autoref{fig:bg:Put}, RocksDB is made of in-memory and on-disk components, resembling a tiered tree-like structure.
-RocksDB uses the skiplist ordered by keys as in-memory memtable.
-The memtable functions as a buffer.
-Once a Put request arrives with KV pair, RocksDB inserts the KV pair into a mutable memtable after appending it to the tail of on-disk write-ahead-log (WAL).
-RocksDB sets a size limit for memtable (64MB by default).
-A fully filled memtable is made immutable to serve search requests only and RocksDB creates a new mutable one.
-By default, RocksDB maintains a mutable memtable and an immutable one at runtime.
-It keeps a background user-space thread that transforms and flushes the immutable memtable to be an SST file.
+RocksDB is a typical KV store built on the concept of LSM-tree. \autoref{fig:bg:Put} shows an example of it, which consists of in-memory and on-disk components, resembling a tiered structure.
+RocksDB employs a skiplist ordered by keys as the in-memory \textit{memtable}.
+On receiving a KV pair in a \texttt{Put} request, RocksDB first appends the KV pair to a write-ahead log (WAL), then inserts it into the memtable.
+When the memtable reaches a predefined size limit (64\,MB by default), RocksDB renders it immutable, to be used for serving lookups only.
+Next, RocksDB creates a new mutable memtable.
+A user thread then transforms and flushes\footnote{ In this paper, we use the terminologies of RocksDB for presentation, such as {\em flush} and {\em compaction}.
+Researchers may use `flush' to describe a program calling {\tt fsync} to store a file, which we refer to as `persist' to distinguish from the {\em flush} of RocksDB.} the immutable memtable to an \textit{SSTable} file, where keys remain sorted to preserve orderliness.